Design meets serenity — The UX/UI journey for a yoga studio

 Optimization based on user feedback and systematic testing of the website

-• Survey – User Feedback
+• Optimization through User Feedback

 • SEO Strategy and Analysis